-Renal monitoring: In all patients, monitor serum creatinine, serum phosphorus, CrCl, urine glucose, and urine protein prior to initiating and during therapy as clinically appropriate.
+Renal monitoring: Prior to and during therapy, as clinically appropriate, assess serum creatinine, CrCl, urine glucose, and urine protein in all patients, and also assess serum phosphorus in patients with chronic kidney disease.
 If serum creatinine increases >0.4 mg/dL from baseline, closely monitor for renal safety.

 - Lactic acidosis and severe hepatomegaly with steatosis: Fatal cases have been reported with the use of nucleoside analogs, including FTC and TDF.
 Discontinue GENVOYA if clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity develop, including hepatomegaly and steatosis in the absence of marked transaminase elevations.

 - Common adverse reactions (incidence ≥5%; all grades) in clinical studies were nausea (11%), diarrhea (7%), headache (6%), and fatigue (5%).